driessenslucas/researchproject/Thesis.md

 \end{minipage}
 \end{figure}

 **Commentary**: The MSE graphs track the learning accuracy and error management of each algorithm over time.
 DDQN achieves the lowest and most stable MSE values, signifying its effective learning and strong capability in minimizing prediction errors.
 DQN also performs well with relatively stable MSE, though slightly higher than DDQN, indicating competent but less optimal error reduction.
-In contrast, AC and show higher and more variable MSE values, pointing to less effective learning and greater difficulties in managing prediction errors.
+In contrast, AC and PPO show higher and more variable loss values, pointing to less effective learning and greater difficulties in managing prediction errors.
 These fluctuations suggest these algorithms struggle to consistently reduce errors, impacting their overall performance.
 The comparison highlights DDQN's superior accuracy and error management, with DQN as a strong contender, while AC requires further optimization to enhance its learning stability and efficiency.

 ## Conclusion and Insights

 This comprehensive analysis reveals distinct performance characteristics and efficiencies of various reinforcement learning algorithms in maze navigation.
 DDQN stands out for its balanced approach, efficiently solving the maze with the fewest steps while demonstrating superior stability and effective error management.
 DQN, though slightly less efficient in navigation, showcases robust learning stability, making it a reliable choice.
-Q-agent, despite its simpler approach, competes closely with DDQN in terms of steps required to solve the maze but struggles during the initial learning phases.
+Q-agent, despite its simpler approach, competes closely with DDQN in terms of the steps required to solve the maze but struggles during the initial learning phases.

 AC and PPO exhibit higher fluctuations in their performance metrics, indicating the need for further optimization to achieve better consistency and efficiency.
 These algorithms show potential but require more refinement to handle the complexities of maze navigation effectively.